Q: How do I apply for August Camp?

-A: Most days there will be hikes offered at 3 or more levels of difficulty and length, led by our team of experienced volunteer leaders.
-Some hikes will leave right from Camp, others may be up to an hour’s drive each way.
+A: Most days there will be hikes offered of 3 or more levels of difficulty and length.
 The A hikes are the longest, highest, fastest and most challenging, up to 15 miles and sometimes over 3000 feet of elevation gain.
 The C hikes are shorter, generally, about 4 to 5 miles, climb less, generally less than 1000 feet of elevation gain, and are at a slower pace.
 The B hikes are in between and generally at a less demanding pace than the A hikes.
-Trails in northern New England tend to be rougher and steeper than those out west, though the max elevation is much lower; most summits we will climb are under 4000’.

 Q: Will a novice hiker fit in?
 How about a fast, competitive hiker?